Skip to content

 Everyone deserves to live a healthy life, at every age.
 To ensure equity across the lifespan, we must prepare for the economic and social shifts associated with an aging population.

 Yet, our society remains silent about the many fundamental implications of aging in America.
 We do not treat older people as equals, and we pay little attention to the plight of those furthest from access and opportunity.
-Elders — especially elders of color – face barriers in accessing the care they need and suffer health disparities that impact their quality of life.
+Many elders of color face barriers in accessing the care they need, and suffer health disparities that impact their quality of life.
 A lifetime of inequity — whether racial, economic, or gender-based — is compounded in old age.
-The COVID-19 pandemic has further exposed structural disparities and unmet needs facing older adults.

-By fostering solutions to pressing health and social problems from isolation to caregiving, Metta Fund works in partnership across sectors to create better outcomes for older people.
+By fostering solutions to pressing health and social problems from isolation to caregiving, we work in partnership across sectors to create better outcomes for older people.
 We believe that everyone deserves to thrive, no matter their age.
-Our equity-centered, intersectional approach includes grant funding, capacity building, advocacy & communications, leadership, and deep community and funder partnerships.
+Our equity-centered, intersectional approach includes grant funding, capacity building, advocacy & communications, leadership & collaborations, and deep community and funder partnerships.

 Caregiving

-Our country’s aging population is driving a growing demand for family and professional caregivers – a trend that is expected to continue through the next several decades and beyond.
+Our country’s aging population is driving a growing demand for caregivers.

-Metta Fund recognizes that both paid and professional caregivers play a central role in our health and wellness as we age; the need to support caregivers as the cornerstone of society will become more and more important in the years to come.
+Metta Fund recognizes that both paid and professional caregivers play a central role in our health and wellness as we age.
+Supporting careworkers as a cornerstone of society will become increasingly important in the years ahead.